One of the questions I ask on my New Client Profile Form is, “What programs have you tried in the past?” 9 out of 10 people list Weight Watchers.

 When a weight-loss plan is built for human nature, you can expect amazing.
 Temptation is everywhere, and science shows us that our brains are hardwired to give in.
 That’s why we created our program, built on our proven PointsPlus® plan and backed with 50 years of helping real people in the real world lose weight.
 And it’s changing the face of weight loss.

 It’s not human nature to harm yourself.
-We’re not hardwired to eat poison and having a points system that helps us eat less poison is not “real world” programming.
-It’s not effective either.
+We’re not hardwired to eat poison.
+And having a points system that helps us eat less poison is not a “real world” process, nor is it effective.

-Those cashing the checks at Weight Watchers hope you continue to repeat this success/failure cycle for a while.
-Of course, if you reach your goal weight, the program is free and you stop paying.
+If you reach your goal weight on Weight Watchers, the program is free and you stop paying.
 If you yo-yo for a long time and then quit, they make more money on average.

 We needed a program that recognized that calories are most definitely not created equal.
 We knew that counting, budgeting and planning still made fundamental sense, but we wanted a better and more accurate currency.
 We wanted a POINTS formula that was much more “opinionated” about food choices beyond just calories.” ~ Weight Watchers CEO

-But their new points system is just as ineffective.
+Unfortunately, their new points system is just as ineffective.
 They have “50 years of experience” and still haven’t scratched the surface of what it takes to truly help people.
-Their 98% long-term failure rate proves that.
+Their horrific long-term failure rate proves that.

-Combine that with their licensing deals for unhealthy food products and Weight Watchers looks less and less like a program doing it’s best to help people and more and more like a racket.
+Combine that with their licensing deals for unhealthy food products and Weight Watchers looks less and less like a program doing it’s best to help people.
+Rather, it tends to look more and more like a racket.